-This scenario will address the issues raised by campus and community stakeholders and will demonstrate regional leadership in sustainable transportation.
+This scenario will address the issues raised by Campus and community stakeholders and will demonstrate regional leadership in sustainable transportation.
 The scenario's 2016-2026 goal is a mode split as follows: 28 percent drive alone, 22 percent shared ride, 25 percent transit, 13 percent walk, 10 percent bicycle, 2 percent other (see Figure 7.7).
 To reach this mode-split goal, many TDM strategies will need to be employed.
 Assumptions for the ambitions scenario were as follows:

-- Pedestrian travel will be prioritized over other modes of travel - The transit program will continue to offer unlimited free rides for CSUMB ID card holders - CSUMB will house 60 percent of students and 65 percent of staff and faculty on campus
+- Pedestrian travel will be prioritized over other modes of travel - The transit program will continue to offer unlimited free at the time of boarding rides for CSUMB ID card holders